nmfs-ost/AA-SI_aalibrary/docs/troubleshooting/troubleshooting.md

 # Troubleshooting

+## Cloud Errors

-## The `Google Cloud` Warning
+### The `Google Cloud SDK` Warning
 >
->C:\Users\hannan.khan\AppData\Local\conda\conda\envs\aalibrary\Lib\site-packages\google\auth\_default.py:76: UserWarning: Your application has authenticated using end user credentials from Google Cloud SDK without a quota project.
+>UserWarning: Your application has authenticated using end user credentials from Google Cloud SDK without a quota project.
 You might receive a "quota exceeded" or "API not enabled" error.
 See the following page for troubleshooting: <https://cloud.google.com/docs/authentication/adc-troubleshooting/user-creds>.
 >
 > warnings.warn(_CLOUD_SDK_CREDENTIALS_WARNING)